How to See Who Viewed Your Google Doc

 Within that window, you should also have the option to view the previous version of the document before the edits were made.

 This is essential for version control as you have an audit trail of what changes were made, when they were made, and by whom.
-It is also useful if you made some changes, slept on it, changed your mind, and want to roll them back.
+It is also helpful if you made changes, slept on it, changed your mind, or want to roll them back.

 How to See Who Has Shared Your Google Doc

 You can also see who has shared your Google Doc and when.
-You can also see the sharing settings so you can better control access to your document.
+Additionally, the sharing settings give you better control of document access.

 1. Go to drive.google.com.